NOTE: This transcript has been updated and reads differently than the recording.

 The people rejected Him as their King in Samuel’s time.
 He gave them a King function that did not produce but a few righteous Kings and only for short periods of time.

-The change in the Law was the taking of the entire Levite tribe to substitute for all the firstborn Israelites.
-For their service, and even though they corrupted their office and had to be exiled with those from the tribes of Judah, Benjamin, Simeon and any others with the Jews, the Levites get an everlasting and forever service to YHVH (Exodus 40:15, Leviticus 6:18, Leviticus 6:22, Leviticus 7:34, Leviticus 7:36, Leviticus 10:15, Leviticus 24:3, Leviticus 24:8, Numbers 10:8, Numbers 18:8, Numbers 18:11, Numbers 18:19, Numbers 18:23, Deuteronomy 18:5).
+The change in the Law was the taking of the entire Levite tribe to substitute for all the Firstborn Israelites which Aaron and his sons would have supervised in their Firstborn duties had they made it that far.
+For their service, and even though they corrupted their office and had to be exiled with those from the tribes of Judah, Benjamin, Simeon and any others with the Jews, the Aaronites get an everlasting and forever service to YHVH (Exodus 40:15, Leviticus 6:18, Leviticus 6:22, Leviticus 7:34, Leviticus 7:36, Leviticus 10:15, Leviticus 24:3, Leviticus 24:8, Numbers 10:8, Numbers 18:8, Numbers 18:11, Numbers 18:19, Numbers 18:23, Deuteronomy 18:5).
 This service will be restored to them in the Millennium.

 STAY UP TO DATE ON THE PROPHECIES IN THE DAILY NEWS HEADLINES!